|Back to Tax School Homepage|

 54. Sincere Inc., a C corporation, overestimated how successful it would be in the 2008 tax year.
 Final calculations show it will have an NOL for 2008 and owe no taxes.
 It had overpaid its estimated taxes for the year by $700.
 Sincere Inc. wants its tax refund as soon as possible.
 What should it do?

-before the 15th day of the third month after its year ended and wait for the
+possible before the 15th day of the third month after its year ended and

 55. James Williams is the sole shareholder of Crystal Ball Enterprises, Inc. He received a $100 dividend distribution from his corporation in 2008.
 Current earnings of Crystal Ball were $1,000.
 What reporting requirements apply to this distribution?